Softpanorama

 RAID 5 volumes Shared disksets Humor Etc

 The Solaris volume manager (SVM) is a free component of Solaris 9 and Solaris 10.
-This was previously known as Solstice DiskSuite.
+It was previously known as Solstice DiskSuite.
 SVM software provides mechanisms to configure physical slices of harddrive into logical volumes.
+As such it introduces additional level of complexity and should not be used unless absolutely necessary.
+On Solaris 10 using ZFS is a better alternative.
 Logical volumes can be configured to provide mirroring and RAID5.
 In its simplest form SVM uses traditional Solaris disk partitioning (up to eight partitions or slices in Solaris terminology) to build virtual disks called volumes.

 Any partition can be used to create volumes, but it is common practice to reserve slice s7 for the state database replicas.
 Database replicas are created on selected disks and hold the SVM configuration data.
 It is the administrator’s responsibility to create these state databases (using the metadb command) and distribute them across disks and controllers to avoid any single points of failure.

-The version of SVM bungled with Solaris 9 has several new features: soft partitions, monitoring active disks, access via SMC.
+The version of SVM shipped with Solaris 9 has several new features: soft partitions, monitoring active disks, access via SMC.

 All mirrored volumes in SVM automatically benefit from volume logging.
 Volume logging limits the amount of block copy activity necessary to keep the mirrored volumes in sync.
 Volume logging uses bitmaps held in the state databases to track changes to submirrors.
 Consequently, all mirrored volumes are protected against the need to perform a full-mirror resynchronization in the event of a system failure.